 Cannabis and Cannabinoid Research is the only peer-reviewed journal dedicated to the scientific, medical, and psychosocial exploration of clinical cannabis, cannabinoids, and the biochemical mechanisms of endocannabinoids.
 The Journal publishes a broad range of human and animal studies including basic and translational research; clinical studies; behavioral, social, and epidemiological issues; and ethical, legal, and regulatory controversies.

-Cannabis and Cannabinoid Research is the premier open source for authoritative cannabis and cannabinoid research, discussion, and debate.
+Cannabis and Cannabinoid Research is the premier source for authoritative cannabis and cannabinoid research, discussion, and debate.
 The Journal currently publishes under the Creative Commons Attribution 4.0 (CC BY) license to ensure broad dissemination and participation.
 All articles in Cannabis and Cannabinoid Research are rapidly reviewed and published online within 4 weeks of acceptance.